Gnoot01/StudySpace/Flutter/README.md

 - Explicit, Implicit Animations
 - 3rd party (riverpod (Manage cross-widget state instead of passing states thru widgets that don't use it))

-- +Widgets used: Drawer (Hamburger icon Sidebar), BottomNavigationBar (Tab bar at bottom), BottomNavigationBarItem, Card, GestureDetector (just make tappable/listen to any taps), InkWell(make tappable + give visual feedback), Stack(Eg. text (child) on image (parent), starting with bottom (most background) layer), Hero (Animate widget across diff screens, need to be tagged same for connection), Positioned ( how child should be positioned RELATIVE to parent on stack), ListTile (Outputting any type List as a row), SwitchListTile (Row of switches), AnimatedSwitcher, GridView (similar to ListView, but grids)
+- +Widgets used: Drawer (Hamburger icon Sidebar), BottomNavigationBar (Tab bar at bottom), BottomNavigationBarItem, Card, GestureDetector (Screen actions Eg. make tappable, drag), InkWell(GestureDetector + give visual feedback), Stack(Eg. text (child) on image (parent), starting with bottom (most background) layer), Hero (Animate widget across diff screens, need to be tagged same for connection), Positioned ( how child should be positioned RELATIVE to parent on stack), ListTile (Outputting any type List as a row), SwitchListTile (Row of switches), AnimatedSwitcher, GridView (similar to ListView, but grids)
 - Classes used: ProviderScope, ConsumerStatefulWidget + ConsumerState, ref.watch(PROVIDER) (read again whenever value changes, like JS hooks), ref.read(PROVIDER.notifier)... (read once), StateNotifier(.state holds data, BUT cannot modify (.add/.remove) regardless, MUST alw create new data), StateNotifierProvider, FadeInImage (Fade in instead of popping in animation), MemoryImage (Image loaded from memory), NetworkImage (Image loaded from internet), BoxFit.cover (If image is too big to fit, it is cut off and zoomed in, not distorted), TextOverflow (What to replace with if text overflows, Eg. .ellipsis), RotationTransition (transition animation), Tween, WillPopScope (Detected when user taps back button (device/app)), AnimationController (late, .forward/.stop/.repeat, .dispose(), .value), AnimatedBuilder (Listen to animation), SliverGridDelegateWithFixedCrossAxisCount (Set no. of columns for GridView), CurvedAnimation (Non-linear animation)
 ```